RuneScape: Development

-As the game gained more users, Jagex began planning major changes.
-The developers rewrote the game engine, producing a new version of the game with entirely three-dimensional graphics called RuneScape 2.
-A beta version of RuneScape 2 was released to paying members for a testing period beginning on 1 December 2003, and ending in March 2004.
-Upon its official release, RuneScape 2 was renamed simply RuneScape, while the older version of the game was kept online under the name RuneScape Classic.
-On 12 January 2006, Jagex banned more than 5,000 Classic accounts for cheating.
-To prevent further cheating, Classic was closed to new accounts and access was restricted to accounts who had played it at least once between 3 August 2005 and 12 January 2006.
-Additional reopenings took place in November 2009, June 2010 and September 2011.
+As the game grew, Jagex rewrote the engine for a new version with fully three-dimensional graphics called RuneScape 2.
+A beta version was released to paying members from 1 December 2003 until March 2004.
+Upon its official release, RuneScape 2 was renamed simply RuneScape, while the older version was kept online as RuneScape Classic.
+In January 2006, Jagex banned nearly 5,000 Classic accounts for cheating and restricted access to accounts that had recently played the game; additional reopenings occurred in 2009, 2010 and 2011.
+Jagex announced in May 2018 that RuneScape Classic would close because of accumulated bugs and incompatibility with the company's modern support tools.
+The servers were shut down on 6 August 2018.

-To support RuneScapes free content, advertisements appear on a banner above the playing screen on the free-to-play servers.
-Since computer users may use advertisement blockers, which may discourage advertisers, Jagex introduced a rule that prohibits players from blocking these advertisements.
-On 13 July 2006, Jagex signed an exclusive marketing and distribution contract with WildTangent Games, which granted WildTangent the right to handle advertising in and around RuneScape in the United States, and to distribute RuneScape through the WildTangent Games Network, reaching over 20 million consumer PCs.
+Jagex displayed advertising above the game screen on free servers to support free-to-play access, and introduced a rule prohibiting advertisement blocking.
+In July 2006, Jagex signed an agreement with WildTangent to handle advertising around RuneScape in the United States and distribute the game through the WildTangent Games Network.